TYPO3-Documentation/T3DocTeam/Documentation/ToDoFiles/00GeneralToDos.rst

 .. if in doubt - put your stuff here

+The date in the following list indicates the day of adding that item to the list.

+* 2018-02-21 Clean up Forge

 * 2018-02-15 Find a Javascript programmer to improve the `GithubPullRequests application
   <https://github.com/TYPO3-Documentation/typo3-docs-typo3-org-resources/tree/master/webroot/services/GithubPullRequests>`__